 Common Zip Line Braking Methods

+An example of passive braking is the Brake Block Kit.
 This braking system encases the cable line at the end of the ride and has bungee cord (usually 15' or more) that is connected to the block and then strung out and anchored to either a tree or post nearby.
 Once your trolley makes contact with the white stopping block of the deceleration system it engages the bungee and stretches it until all of the momentum is absorbed.
 The bungee cord will then retract and bring the rider back to the low point of the cable where they can safely dismount.
 This method is very common for backyard zip lines because it is extremely easy and hassle free, it also makes for a smoother ride.

 Another example of passive braking is The ZLP Spring Stop Brake.
 This system works similar to the bungee brakes except there is no need to have an anchored bungee cord at the end of the ride.
 This system works by absorbing the shock directly from the trolley and then using the momentum of the rider, it pushes the trolley back towards to low point of the cable where the rider can safely dismount.
-For set up you feed the cable line through the padded ends of either side of the spring, the only downfall is if your cable line is already set up you will have to remove the cable line to feed it through the spring.
+For set up you feed the cable line through the padded ends of either side of the spring.
+There are a few downfalls to using a Spring Stop Brake.
+One downfall is if your cable line is already set up you will have to remove the cable line to feed it through the spring.
+The second downfall is it is not used to stop a very fast rider.
+We recommend these on shallow sloped zip lines.
 Many backyard zip lines use this method because it takes up less cable and allows for a longer ride.

 If you'd like to check out our different braking systems click here!